sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 https://github.com/mathrawka/express-domain-errors
 </small>

-Note:
-Let's step through this.
-req and res are both EEs.
+Note: Let's step through this. req and res are both EEs.
 They were created before this domain existed, but EEs can be explicitly added to a domain.
 Then we run the rest of the req / res stack through the context of the domain, and when new EEs are created, they add themselves to the active domain.
 When any EE emits an error, it propagates to the domain associated with that EE.
+The active domain is in `process.domain`
 This middleware triggers error handling middlewarwe.
 Alternatively, you could just send a response like 500.

-`domain.dispose`

-The once is tricky.
 Now we're in an error state, so more errors could be thrown.
 Do you want your error handler triggered on all of them?

-Dispose is also tricky.
-It tries to clean up.
-TODO more on this.

-Of course, if the domain is disposed and an error occurs, then it will be uncaught.

-TODO confirm this -- see example-domain.js
-In general, be able to talk about dispose.